V0lch0k/v0lch0k.github.io/_posts/2019-07-09-Az-cloning.md

 }

 ```
-Next we attach the remaining data disks to the new created virtual machines.
+Next we attach the remaining data disks to the newly created virtual machines.

 ```
 Write-Host ('Found ' + $dataDiskCount  + ' data disks') -ForegroundColor Green